dspeth/ASM_clust/README.md

 Although the clustering is generally similar with multiple randomly chosen subsets, the subset can be provided as a fasta file with the -f flag for reproducibility.
-The output of ASM_Clust.sh can be visualized as a scatterplot where each dot represents a sequence, and clusters are readily apparent.
+The output of ASM_clust.sh can be visualized as a scatterplot where each dot represents a sequence, and clusters are readily apparent.
 This format allows additional annotation with sequence features, such as taxonomy, length, or composition.

 #### External dependencies: